asmjit/asmjit/README.md

 In addition, Compiler understands functions and function calling conventions.
 It has been designed in a way that the code generated is always a function having a prototype like in a programming language.
 By having a function prototype the Compiler is able to insert prolog and epilog to a function being generated and it is able to call a function inside a generated one.

 There is no conclusion on which concept is better.
 Assembler brings full control on how the code is generated, while Compiler makes the generation easier and more portable.
-However, Compiler does sometimes relatively bad job when it comes to register allocation, so for projects where there is already an analysis perfored, pure Assembler code generator is the preffered way.
+However, Compiler does sometimes relatively bad job when it comes to register allocation, so for projects where there is already an analysis performed, pure Assembler code generator is the preferred way.

 Configuring & Building
 ----------------------